A YEAR OF MUSIC at TEMPE HISTORY MUSEUM

 More than 2,500 square feet of exhibition space in the Tempe History Museum and 25 concerts, lectures and gallery openings will tell the story of music in Tempe from Nov.
 14, 2014 -Oct.
 4, 2015.
 Tempe History Museum is located at 809 E. Southern Ave., next to the Tempe Public Library.
 Like us on Facebook for historic photos, stories and last minute event information.

 It’s the museum’s privilege to display hundreds of pieces of music paraphernalia honoring groups such as The Refreshments, St. Madness, Walt Richardson and the Morningstar Band and many others.
-Get a look at guitars used by Doug Hopkins of the Gin Blossoms, pieces of the Long Wong’s building, heavy metal costumes, platinum records and more.
+Get a look at guitars used by Doug Hopkins of the Gin Blossoms, heavy metal costumes, platinum records and more.
 Jam out at the listening station and play the drums while you’re there.
+There's even a replica of the Long Wong's stage.

 Enjoy several paintings of contemporary Arizona bands by Deon Doughty.
 See the beautiful faces of Walt Richardson and others, including members of The Sugar Thieves, What Laura Says, Japhy’s Descent.
 Meet the artist on Nov.
 14, the exhibition’s opening night.
 See Doughty's portrait of Walt Richardson to the left.